h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

             sparkDF = sparkDF.withColumn("CAPSULE", sparkDF.CAPSULE.cast("string"))
             [trainingDF, testingDF] = sparkDF.randomSplit([0.8, 0.2])

-        Create a H2OAutoML instance and configure it according your use case via provided setters or named constructor parameters.
+        Create an H2OAutoML instance and configure it according to your use case via provided setters or named constructor parameters.
-        If feature columns are not specified explicitly, all columns excluding label, fold, weight and ignored columns are considered as features.
+        If feature columns are not specified explicitly, all columns excluding label, fold, weight, and ignored columns are considered as features.

         .. code:: python